rednil/openstreetmap-tiles-docker/README.md

 # Example

-sudo docker run -p 4242:80 -e 'region=europe/isle-of-man' -v /home/xxx/emptydir:/var/www rednil/mapnik
+sudo docker run -p 4242:80 -e 'region=europe/isle-of-man' -v /home/xxx/emptydir:/var/www rednil/topotileserver

 Browse to: http://localhost:4242

 # Debugging

-For debugging purposes, you can start the container with the options "-t -i" and by appending "cli" in order to start into an interactive shell.
-The respective scripts are located under /usr/local/sbin and mostly undocumented.
-They are called from /usr/local/sbin/run.sh.
-The usual startup process can be triggered with "run.sh startup".
-The files "render.js" and "export.js" are not called automatically, but provide means to prerender a given region or export tiles for given zoom levels.
+For debugging purposes, you can start the container with the options "-ti" and by appending "/bin/bash" at the end in order to start into an interactive shell.
+All important scripts are located under /usr/local/sbin and mostly undocumented. init.sh is called during build, the other scripts are called via the phusion image init procedure from links in "/etc/my_init.d".
+Please note that some of the scripts set flags in "/var/www/milestones" that prevent them from running again if you restart the container with the same working directory.
+If you want to debug the scripts manually, you have to remove the respective milestones.
+The files "render.js" and "export.js" are not called automatically, but provide means to prerender a given region or export tiles for given zoom level (work in progress).

 # About